 Herranz et al. [13], besides providing a detailed description on recent work focusing on food applications, propose an extended multimodal framework that relies on food imagery, recipe and nutritional information, geolocation and time, restaurant menus and food styles.
-Min et al. [14] present a multi-attribute theme modeling (MATM) approach that incorporates food attributes such as cuisine style, course type, flavors or ingredient types.
+In another study, Min et al. [14] present a multiattribute theme modeling (MATM) approach that incorporates food attributes such as cuisine style, course type, flavors or ingredient types.
 Then, similar to our work, they train a multimodal embedding which learns a common space between the different food attributes and the corresponding food image.
 Most interesting applications of their model include flavor analysis, region-oriented food summary, and recipe recommendation.
-In order to build their model, they collect all their data from Yummly1, an online recipe recommendation system.
+In order to build their model, they collect all their data from a single data source, i.e., Yummly, which is an online recipe recommendation system.